damianhakert/damianhakert.github.io/source/posts/2016-05-10-feature-highlight-push-to-remote-repository.md

 - Some companies use outdated systems, and their business processes are tied to these tools.
 With this feature you can start using GitLab for development, and keep your company managers happy, just by adding Remote Git repository URL in settings

-* * *

-"Push to remote repository" is a feature of Enterprise Edition of GitLab.
-It means that you can use it for free at GitLab.com or in your own GitLab EE instance.